 However, due to Senate Bill 1601 passed in July 2020, STF was consolidated into the Statewide Transportation Improvement Fund (STIF).
 The STIF are funds from the State of Oregon, who collect several taxes and fees, are passed through to public transit service providers to support transit service in the state.
 The STIF is primarily funded through a tax on employees.
 The purpose of the merger was to increase efficiency and funding reliability for public transportation providers throughout Oregon.
 A process was undertaken throughout 2021 and 2022 to define the terms of the merger of two programs while maintaining the intent of the STF.
-The transition of the consolidated STF and STIF is to take place starting July 2023 funds through a solicitation process in which applications are scored on criteria derived from the Coordinated Transportation Plan for Seniors and People with Disabilities (CTP).
+The transition of the consolidated STF and STIF is to take place starting July 2023.

+Despite the consolidation of the STF program into the STIF program, the new rules established for the consolidated program continues to retain the role of the STFAC and the committee continues to allocate funds through a solicitation process in which applications are scored on criteria derived from the Coordinated Transportation Plan for Seniors and People with Disabilities (CTP).
 The CTP must be updated and approved by the TriMet Board of Directors every four years.
-The most recently updated CTP was adopted in 2020 and continues to build upon the region's vision of a continuum of transportation services that takes into account people's abilities as they transition through various stages of age and disability.
+The most recently updated CTP was adopted in 2020 and continues to build upon the region's vision of a continuum of transportation services that considers people's abilities as they transition through various stages of age and disability.
 The newly consolidated program would support transportation activities which reinforce and support the continuum.
 Eligible applicants for STIF and Section 5310 funds are public transit providers, not for profit private transportation organizations, and local jurisdictions.
 All applications must focus on providing transportation for seniors and/or people with disabilities.
 All STFAC meetings follow Oregon's Public Meeting Law.
 The final recommendations for STIF funds are forwarded to the TriMet Board of Directors for approval.
-Once approved, TriMet enters an inter-governmental agreement with ODOT for the funds and passes them through to the awardees through sub-recipient contracts.
+Once approved, TriMet enters an inter-governmental agreement with ODOT for the funds and passes them through to the awardees through subrecipient contracts.
 Per its IGA with ODOT, TriMet ensures contract compliance by the individual sub-recipients.